-If you’ve started selling items with your Silhouette Cameo or Cricut, at some point you will want to register your business in your state or incorporate.
+If you’ve started selling items with your Silhouette or Cricut, at some point you will want to register your business in your state or incorporate.
 Trust me, it isn’t as scary as it sounds.
 In many states, you can register your business or incorporate online – without the help of an attorney.

 Benefits to registering your business or incorporating your business:

 - Reputation: You are no longer just a person that crafts at home, you are a registered business.
 For many potential customers, this increases your credibility.

 - Tax deductions: All the supplies that you’ve been buying become tax deductions!

 - Legal protection of your name: Once registered, another company cannot legally use your business name (this varies state to state).

 - Loans and grants: Once you have a registered business, you may be able to qualify for small business loans or small business grants to help grow your business.

 - Liability: Rather than being personally liable for the products you make, in many cases, the business becomes liable.

 - Wholesale pricing: Registered businesses and companies can apply for tax ID numbers which allow you to purchase from select wholesale sites, or buy items for resale and not pay taxes on them.